vcavallo/ansible-common/README.md

     - create-admin-user: creates a sudoy `admin` user in the `sudo` group and adds a public key for access.
     - create-deploy-user: creates a sudoy `deploy` user in the `www-data` group and adds same key as above.
     - modify-var-www-for-deploy: sort of does what it says. modifies the `www-data` folder so the `deploy` user can use it.
+    - install-ruby: will install ruby using a _galaxy_ role.
+See below for config/instructions
     - nginx/ _folder_
         - nginx-setup: installs nginx and copies over the default config file from the template in this repo.
         - handler: restarts nginx, when needed.